 Select Wines

 We have enjoyed several vintages of the “Private Reserve” Cabernet Sauvignon over the years (the first vintage of this wine was from 1977).
 It is always created from the best lots from multiple vineyards in the Beringer portfolio.
 This wine tends to be big, rich, chewy – a full bodied Cabernet Sauvignon that will age very well for many years.
-It has also been very highly rated by the most respected wine writers in the industry (the latest vintage we tried, the 2015 earned a 99 points from Robert Parker’s Wine Advocate).
-Three things stood out from our tasting of this wine; the highly appealing aromas – ripe but elegant, the intensity of fruit on the palate and the wonderful balance from start to finish – especially for such a young wine.
+It has also been very highly rated by the most respected wine writers in the industry; the latest vintage we tried, the 2015 earned 99 points from Robert Parker’s Wine Advocate.
+Three things stood out from our tasting of this wine; the highly appealing aromas – ripe but elegant, the intensity of fruit on the palate and the wonderful balance from start to finish, especially for such a young wine.
 The Beringer Private Reserve is also available in large format bottles – we have seen bottles for sale up to 9L.

 Case in point as to the excellent age-worthiness of this wine is the 1993 Beringer Private Reserve Cabernet Sauvignon – still noticeably dark in the glass some 25 years after vintage offers aromas of blackberry – a ripeness of fruit if you will (still plenty of fruit showing), a smokiness, dry earth, darker chocolate and a subtle note of mocha.
 Highly aromatic.
 Dense and dark on the palate with lots of fruit – including blackberry and black cherry.
 A brightness also shows on the finish – good acidity with fine grained noticeable tannins that linger for quite some time.
 Very balanced, a very polished showing.

 And equally as impressive is the 1987 Beringer Bancroft Ranch Merlot.
 What is noticeable about this wine some 30+ years after vintage at the time of our tasting was its freshness – its liveliness and still very much present acidity.
-Initially shows a spicy presentation on the bouquet, a combination of old cedar, old leather and cigar smoke and as it breathes, dark chocolate and dessert spices show.
-On the palate, supple and seamless with flavors of currant and black licorice anchored by a mouth watering finish.
-Well integrated tannins as one would expect.
+Initially it shows a spicy presentation on the bouquet, a combination of old cedar, old leather and cigar smoke and as it breathes, dark chocolate and dessert spices are revealed.
+On the palate, this wine is supple and seamless with flavors of currant and black licorice anchored by a mouthwatering finish.
+The tannins are integrated, as one would expect.

 The 1991 Beringer Private Reserve Nightingale.
-The cork was extremely brittle so had to carefully tease it out with an osso opener.
-Dark amber in color with aromatics of dried apricot, creme brule, honeycomb and brown sugar.
-A richness of flavor washes over the entire palate from start to finish – showcasing both an intensity of fruit including dried peach and apricot along with plenty of dessert type flavors including toffee, creme brule, and a lingering nutty characteristic (hazlenut).
-Feels creamy in texture – slides across the palate as smoothly as Dorothy Hamill gliding into a turn on the ice.
-Perhaps we made the mistake of opening this to early – nearly 30 years after vintage.
+The cork was extremely brittle, so we had to carefully tease it out with an ah so opener.
+This wine is dark amber in color with aromatics of dried apricot, creme Brulé, honeycomb and brown sugar.
+A richness of flavor washes over the entire palate from start to finish – showcasing both an intensity of fruit including dried peach and apricot along with plenty of dessert type flavors including toffee, creme Brulé, and a lingering nutty characteristic (hazelnut).
+Feels creamy in texture and slides across the palate as smoothly as Dorothy Hamill gliding into a turn on the ice.
+Nearly 30 years post vintage, perhaps we made the mistake of opening this to early.
 This wine has lively fruit and bright acidity to carry this for at least another 30 years.
 Although we would feel more confident if the cork was replaced.

 —